robbie-hatley/rhe-shared/README.md

-# Programming-Notes
+# rhe-cli
-A repository of notes, logs, pile-ups of error messages, and any other ancillary material which I may want to share with fellow programmers.
+A repository of notes, scripts, programs, log files, error messages, and any other programming-related material which I may want to share with fellow programmers.